aridjayarecipes/cutesrecipes.web.app/content/post/1760-recipe-of-ultimate-spinach-and-coconut-rice.md

 - "Bring to boil, then reduce heat to a low simmer, put the lid on the pan, and cook for 20 minutes."
 - "Add the buttery spinach to the rice 5 minutes before the end of the cooking time."
 - "As above, this is delicious served simply with some toasted sesame seeds, soy sauce, and deep-fried shallots, but is also great with a simply cooked piece of fish or some prawns, also dressed with sesame, soy, and shallots."
-- "Otherwise, I serve it with either my version of Mary Berry's Sticky Chicken or my famous Cornflake-crusted Chicken Karaage."
+- "Otherwise, I serve it with either my version of Mary Berry&#39;s Sticky Chicken or my famous Cornflake-crusted Chicken Karaage."
 categories:
 - Recipe
 tags: